 - If unripe papayas are hard to find in your place, replace it with sliced potatoes.

 - Serve Vegan Binakol with garlic rice during breakfast or any time of the day.
 They are always a winning pair!

 These are the ingredients that you will need:

 - young coconut water

 - sili leaves or malunggay

 In a pot over medium heat, preheat oil.
-Then add garlic, garlic, onion, ginger and saute until translucent:
+Then add garlic, onion, ginger and sauté until translucent:

 Then add tofu and fry until lightly browned: